 Dr Leonard Ang, ophthalmologist practising at Mount Elizabeth Hospital, explains how modern cataract surgery can help you remove your cataract before it becomes worse.

 In Singapore, more than 30% of people aged 45 and above have some degree of cataract.
-And by the time they reach 60-years-old, 80% have cataracts.
+And by the time they reach 60 years old, 80% have cataracts.

 Cataract is a condition where the natural lens of the eye becomes cloudy and the amount of light entering the eye is thus reduced.
 This, in turn, leads to blurred vision.

-It is a slow, progressive blurring of vision – both distant and near.
+It is a slow, progressive blurring of the vision – both distant and near.
 Things appear less bright so your vision tends to be worse at night.
 You may also experience glares and haloes.
 A continued change in spectacle power may signify the progression of the cataract.